sycero/exhibition-2/README.md

 ### What I learned

-I have been able to learn more about the various screen sizes and how to make them more responsive using media queries.
+Well i built it from scratch purely using just html and css and my favorite editor Visual Studio Code.
+I tried my best..not perfect but still learning haha.I have been able to learn more about the various screen sizes and how to make them more responsive using media queries.